thethumbler/glimpse/_posts/2018-11-16-hello-world-without-bios.md

 ![](/public/images/2018-11-16-hello-world-without-bios-img-2.png)

-Viola!
+Voilà!
 Welcome to the 80s!